kabazadan/mac-as-gpt-4-smart-speaker/README.md

 Download a speech recognition model and unzip it as a folder named `model` in this project's directory.
 The speech recognition model can be found here: https://alphacephei.com/vosk/models

+You will need to create an API key that has GPT-4 enabled, and paste it in a file named "openai.key".

 ### Starting the app

 Start the app as follows: